labs15-well-done/frontend/README.md

 [Design Files](https://www.notion.so/Provided-Resources-69cce05e6bce4db9ab54857538725dc4)

-A dashboard application to allow an NPO and it's clients to monitor current water pump statuses in Africa and Cambodia.
+A dashboard application to allow an NPO and it's clients to monitor current water pump statuses in Cambodia.

 * Built a server side rendered React application using Next.js